-• Art Collection and Civic Regalia
+Art Collection and Civic Regalia

 The works of art includes oil paintings and these are reported in the Balance Sheet on the basis of an insurance valuation undertaken 27 April 2012.
-These are valued on a 5 year basis and the items are valued by an external valuer.
+The items are valued by an external valuer.
 The assets are deemed to have indeterminate lives and a high residual value; hence the Authority does not consider it appropriate to charge depreciation.